 Advisory Note: The Council gives no guarantee regarding the serviceability of the valve located on the service pipe.
 Where there is no Customer stopcock, or where maintenance is required between the service valve and the Customer stopcock, the Customer may use the service valve to isolate the supply.
-However the Council reserves the right to charge for maintenance of this valve if damaged by such Customer use.
+However, the Council reserves the right to charge for maintenance of this valve if damaged by such

-- (b) The Customer shall maintain the area in and around the point of supply by keeping it free of soil, growth, or other matter or obstruction which prevents, or is likely to prevent, convenient access to the point of supply. - (C) Unless otherwise specified in this Bylaw, change of ownership (between Council and Customer), of water supply pipes and fittings occurs at the point of supply.
+Customer use.

-9.3.2 Location
+- (b) The Customer shall maintain the area in and around the point of supply by keeping it free of soil, growth, or other matter or obstruction which prevents, or is likely to prevent, convenient access to the point of supply. - (c) Unless otherwise specified in this Bylaw, change of ownership (between Council and Customer), of water supply pipes and fittings occurs at the point of supply. - (d) The Customer is-shall be solely responsible for maintaining the proper position of the Service Valve (Toby/Manifold) and en.
+Ensuring it is correctly set at all times...
+If any additional water use occurs as a result of the Service Valve position, the cost of such use shall also be the responsibility of the Customer.

-(a) For each individual property there shall be only one point of supply which shall be located in the position as shown in Schedule I. Where fences, walls or other permanent structures make it difficult to locate it at the required position, the point of supply shall be located as close as possible to the required position indicated in Schedule I. The location of the point of supply in any position other than the required position shall require specific approval from Council.
-Any new point of supply shall be located outside the boundary of the premises in the position approved by the Council.
+8.3.29.3.2 Location

-(b) Existing points of supply may be located either inside or outside the property boundary.
+- (a) For each individual property there shall be only one point of supply, unless otherwise approved in writing by the Council.
+A point of supply shall be located in the position as shown in Schedule I. Where fences, walls or other permanent structures make it difficult to locate it at the required position, the point of supply shall be located as close as possible to the required position indicated in Schedule I. The location of the point of supply in any position other than the required position shall require specific approval from Council.
+Any new point of supply shall be located outside the boundary of the premises in the position approved by the Council. - (b) Existing points of supply may be located either inside or outside the property boundary.
 The Council may relocate the point of supply when deemed appropriate or on request from the Customer.
 The relocation of the point of supply, pipework and fittings from the new point of supply to the existing Customer supply pipe shall be the responsibility of the Council for six months from the time of relocation.

-9.3.3 Multiple Ownership of Premises
+8.3.39.3.3 Multiple Ownership of Premises